simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

   * Update configuration templates and documentation to PHP short array syntax.
   * All clases moved to namespaces and reformatted code to PSR-2.
+  * Use bcrypt for new password hashes, old ones will remain working.
   * Many code cleanups.

 ### consent